radswiat/webpack-auto-inject-version/README.md

 # Change log
+## [1.0.0] - 25/08/2017
+- Date format can now be specified for InjectAsComment
+- Date format can now be specified for InjectByTag
+- Webpack WATCH support added
+- Root SILENT option added
+- Minor fixes
 ## [0.5.14] - 12/04/2017
 - Remove babel polyfills from webpack build as it was causing issues if babel was already used in project
 ## [0.5.13] - 12/04/2017